Llama (language model): Applications

-The Stanford University Institute for Human-Centered Artificial Intelligence (HAI) Center for Research on Foundation Models (CRFM) released Alpaca, a training recipe based on the LLaMA 7B model that uses the "Self-Instruct" method of instruction tuning acquire capabilities comparable to the OpenAI GPT-3.5 series text-davinci-003 model at a modest cost.
+The Stanford University Institute for Human-Centered Artificial Intelligence (HAI) Center for Research on Foundation Models (CRFM) released Alpaca, a training recipe based on the Llama 7B model that uses the "Self-Instruct" method of instruction tuning to acquire capabilities comparable to the OpenAI GPT-3 series text-davinci-003 model at a modest cost.
+The model files were officially removed on March 21, 2023, over hosting costs and safety concerns, though the code and paper remain online for reference.